Derek Dorsett

 Derek Dorsett (born December 20, 1986) is a Canadian former professional ice hockey right winger who played for the Columbus Blue Jackets, New York Rangers and Vancouver Canucks of the National Hockey League (NHL).
 The Blue Jackets drafted him in 2006 in the seventh round, 189th overall.
 After nine years in the NHL, Dorsett retired after repeated injuries to his neck.
-He is currently the assistant to the head coach of the Upper Arlington ice hockey team.
 Dorsett was best known for his role similar to that of an enforcer.
+He is currently a forward development coach for the Buffalo Sabres.

 Playing career

 Junior

 Dorsett played major junior ice hockey with the Medicine Hat Tigers of the Western Hockey League (WHL) and helped them win the Ed Chynoweth Cup as WHL champions in 2006–07.
 Dorsett established himself as a gritty player with Medicine Hat, leading the team in penalty minutes in 2006–07 while finishing tied for second in team scoring with 64 points.

 Professional

 Columbus Blue Jackets

-Dorsett was drafted by the Columbus Blue Jackets 189th overall in the 2006 NHL Entry Draft.
+Dorsett was drafted by the Columbus Blue Jackets 189th overall in the 2006 NHL entry draft.
 Graduating from major junior, he spent 2007–08 with the Syracuse Crunch, the Blue Jackets' American Hockey League (AHL) affiliate.
 He scored his first NHL goal the following season on October 21, 2008, against Roberto Luongo in a 4–2 win against the Vancouver Canucks.